kennyfrc/cami.js/README.md

 });
 ```

 In this example, a 'count-reached-ten' event is dispatched whenever the count reaches 10.
-This can be useful for integrating with non-reactive parts of your application or for triggering specific actions in response to state changes.
+This can be useful for integrating with non-reactive parts of your application or for triggering specific actions in response to state changes like with

 **Methods:**